 “Dickens, it may truly be said, is Christmas,” said the literature scholar VH Allemandy in 1921.
 However, important though he undoubtedly was, Dickens did not create Christmas.
 Rather, he reflected a general early 19th‑century interest in the season and was part of a widespread, particularly middle-class, desire to reinvigorate its ancient customs.

 By the time of its publication, Christmas had become a sedate one-day affair – a far cry from the medieval Christmases that involved days of feasting and merriment.

 Listen: From brawn to plum pottage, food historian Annie Gray takes us back to the raucous world of festive feasting in the medieval and Tudor eras

 Dickens’s festive novel encouraged a reinvigoration of the holiday season.
 The tale conjures up the image of a perfect and nostalgic Victorian Christmas, full of turkey, mistletoe and goodwill; it remains so ingrained in popular culture that, even today, people who are stingy or miserly are often given the nickname of Scrooge.

-At the time Dickens was writing his now world-famous story, he could have consulted an ever-burgeoning number of popular histories of Christmas such as TK Hervey’s Book of Christmas (1836), and his A History of the Christmas Festival, the New Year and their Peculiar Customs (1843) and Thomas Wright’s Specimens of Old Carols (1841).
+At the time Dickens was writing his now world-famous story, he could have consulted an ever-burgeoning number of popular histories of Christmas such as TK Hervey’s Book of Christmas (1836), and his A History of the Christmas Festival, the New Year and their Peculiar Customs (1843), as well as Thomas Wright’s Specimens of Old Carols (1841).
 Dickens, being perfectly in-tune with Britain, therefore published his story at precisely the right moment.
 He was a massive player in a revival that was already under way, but he was not the sole instigator of it.

-This article was first published in 2012, written by Mark Connelly, professor of modern British history at the University of Kent, and updated in December 2019 with content that first appeared in BBC History Revealed Magazine
+This article was originally published in 2012, written by Mark Connelly, professor of modern British history at the University of Kent, and updated in December 2019 with content that first appeared in BBC History Revealed